 There are a large number of bus services which stop in the vicinity of Waterloo or Westminster Bridge Road (both accessible to The London Eye.) and all the London sightseeing buses also pick up and drop off at these points.

-Visit National Holidays if you want to travel by coach to London.
+Visit National Express if you want to travel by coach to London.